-This major emphasizes acquiring knowledge and understandings of leadership in organizations that support the development of youth through character education programs.
+This major emphasizes acquiring knowledge and understanding of leadership in organizations that support the development of youth through character education programs.
 The courses focus upon developing leadership skills to support the implementation of character education programs in educational and other youth-serving organizations, including strategies to garner community support for character education programs.
 The courses also focus upon the research-based practices that support the design, implementation, evaluation, and sustainability of character education programs.
 Other course emphases will be upon the developmental nature of learners and the selection and use of effective strategies for working with diverse learners, including at-risk and special needs students.

-EADM 511 Leadership, Organization & Administration 3 EADM 514 Human Development & Character Education 2 EADM 515 Research Design 3 EADM 540 School & Community Relations 3 EDIP 540 Philosophy & Issues of Education 3 EDIP 545 Developmental Leadership & Character Education 3 EFND 509 Character Education Curricula, Instruction, & Assessment 3 EFND 598 Professional Project 3 EMEP 502 Fostering Character Development & Self-discipline 3 EMEP 504 Developing Learning Opportunities for At-risk Students 3 ETSP 551 Characteristics of Students with Disabilities 3
+EADM 511 Leadership, Organization & Administration 3

+EADM 514 Human Development & Character Education 2

+EADM 515 Research Design 3

+EADM 540 School & Community Relations 3

+EDIP 540 Philosophy & Issues of Education 3

+EDIP 541 Developmental Leadership 3

+EFND 504 Character Education 3

+EFND 509 Character Education Curricula, Instruction, & Assessment 3

+EFND 598 Professional Project 3

+EMEP 504 Developing Learning Opportunities for At-risk Students 3

+ETSP 551 Characteristics of Students with Disabilities